JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 ## Evening Activities and Nightlife

 1. Thursday Night at the Madison Avenue pub -- the Madison is a great University of Toronto hangout, and a typical UW co-op student meetup location.
 It's divided into dozens of rooms, each of which presents a different aesthetic.
 The piano lounge is particularly fun. $3.50 drinks.
 2. Einsteins open mic night (usually Wednesday) -- this event is hit and miss.
-If you're a musician it can be a fun place to play to a receptive crowd. $10 pitchers.
+If you're a musician it can be a fun place to play to a receptive crowd. $10 pitchers + free drinks for performers.
 3. Saturday night at the Horseshoe Tavern -- rock venue.
 The bands are consistently good. $10+ cover and $5+ drinks.
 4. Saturday night at the Reservoir lounge -- a cozy venue with kickass swing band.
 This place usually attracts an older crowd, but it's an awesome place to spend the evening once you get tired of the U of T watering holes.
 Also a good date location (reserve a table in advance and go early). $5 cover, $8 drinks.
 Located on the East edge of the financial district.
 5. Green Room / Red Room / Pour Boy -- these are all owned by the same family and work by the same formula.
 Cheap drinks, cheap food that's pretty decent, nice atmosphere, and hit and miss service.